WWP (EP): Singles

 Wizkid was the only featured artist on the project, appearing on the song "Dynamite".

-"Bliss" was teased during Tyla's 2025 Coachella set in April without the consent of her team.
-It was later released on 9 May 2025.
-That same year, it impacted the rhythmic contemporary radio in the U.S. on 20 May through Epic Records.
+"Bliss" was teased during Tyla's 2025 Coachella set in April without the consent of her team, and it was later released on 9 May 2025.
+That same year on 20 May, it impacted the rhythmic contemporary radio in the U.S. through Epic Records.
 The song was also serviced to the contemporary hit radio in Italy by Sony Music Italy on 23 May, and in the U.S. by Epic Records on 27 May.
-"Bliss" debuted at number 34 on the Official South African Charts, number 3 on the UK Afrobeats Singles Chart, it peaked at number 28 on the US Pop Airplay and number 14 on the Rhythmic chart.
+"Bliss" debuted at number 34 on the Official South African Charts, number 3 on the UK Afrobeats Singles Chart.
+In the U.S. peaked at number 28 on the US Pop Airplay and number 14 on the Rhythmic chart.
 Directed by Director X, the music video for "Bliss" premiered on YouTube on 2 June 2025.

 Accompanied by a music video directed by Aerin Moreno, who also directed "Push 2 Start", "Is It" was released on 11 July 2025.
-It received 1,274,357 streams on Spotify after a whole day of tracking, making it her biggest debut on the platform as of 12 July 2025.
+It received 1,274,357 streams on Spotify after a whole day of tracking, making it her biggest debut on the platform as of 12 July.
 Its music video amassed 762,000 views on YouTube on the first day of the song's release.
 "Is It" debuted atop the UK Afrobeats Singles Chart, number 99 on the UK Singles Chart and number 7 in South Africa.
-"Is It" impacted the rhythmic crossover frequencies on 12 August 2025.
+It impacted the rhythmic crossover frequencies on 12 August 2025.
 "Dynamite" with Wizkid was released as a standalone single on 24 July of that same year.
 Tyla teased the song during her listening party in London in July 2025, and also revealed that it is from a 2022 demo.

 Composition

 WWP is an 11-minute, 23-second EP centered on partying, while exploring themes of love and celebration, and addressing media scrutiny.
-It was produced by Dylan Wiggins, Nova Wav, P.Priime and frequent collaborators Sammy Soso, Ari PenSmith, Believve, Mocha Bands and Sir Nolan, with additional production by Troy Taylor and Jo Caleb.
-Tyla navigates her signature sound, blending amapiano's rhythmic pulses with pop-infused R&B and flowing melodies.
-Opening with "Dynamite", alongside Wizkid, the duo exchange seductive lyrics and blend their vocal tones.
+It was produced by Dylan Wiggins, Nova Wav, P.Priime and frequent collaborators such as Sammy Soso, Ari PenSmith, Believve, Mocha Bands and Sir Nolan, with additional production by Troy Taylor and Jo Caleb.
+Tyla blends amapiano's rhythmic pulses with pop-infused R&B and flowing melodies.
+Opening with "Dynamite" alongside Wizkid, the duo exchange seductive lyrics and blend their vocal tones.
 On "Mr. Media", she tackles the scrutiny of fame, singing, "No matter how hard I try, I can never get it right".
 A live crowd chants "Woza", Zulu for "come".

 Promotion

 To promote the EP, in July 2025, Tyla hosted private listening events in London and Berlin.
-Tyla announced the We Wanna Party Tour, a concert tour that began on 11 November 2025 in Tokyo, Japan.
-On 4 August 2025, Tyla took to Twitter to announce that she will be revealing more dates soon.
+She announced the We Wanna Party Tour, a concert tour that began on 11 November in Tokyo, Japan.
+That year on 4 August, the singer took to Twitter to announce that she will be revealing more dates soon.